Cyriaque Lamar

 That’s for you to decide.
 I extract purpose from this.

-Dorset can’t hide her thrill:
+My sister can’t hide her thrill.

-Why, the dominance of creation, you suppurating grub!
+The dominance of creation, you suppurating grub!

 How so?

-Their approach was far too material.
+Both were too material.
 If reality is suffering, which sanction is left to inflict?

-I refuse answer riddles before sunrise.
+I refuse to answer riddles before sunrise.

-Irrelevance.
-A meticulously curated fear of irrelevance requires no resources or maintenance.
 There is no earthly pit deeper than the oubliette of the mind.

 We have the forebears to thank for that, she purrs.